bradbarrish/alittlesomething/_posts/2025-04-07-john-perry-barlows-principles-of-adult-behavior.md

 ---
 layout: post
-title: Principles of Adult Behavior By John Perry Barlow
+title: John Perry Barlow's Principles of Adult Behavior
 date: 2025-04-07
 author: Brad Barrish
 description:
 ogimage: opengraphimage.jpeg
 ---

-[[John Perry Barlow]] influenced me on a few fronts.
+[John Perry Barlow](https://en.wikipedia.org/wiki/John_Perry_Barlow) influenced me on a few fronts.
 First and foremost, he was the lyricist for The Grateful Dead.
 Cassidy, you are named after your namesake song, which he co-wrote.
 He was also very involved with the creation of the Internet.
 It's something we now take for granted, but his activism, especially with the Electronic Frontier Foundation (EFF) has been especially impactful on the world.

 On August 15, 2013, he participated in a Reddit AMA (Ask Me Anything).
 They were a think for a while.
 Maybe they will still be a thing when you get around to reading this.
 They are question and answer sessions where participants would post questions and the guest, in this case John Perry Barlow, would answer the questions in a threaded discussion forum.
 Reddit is still around at the time I am writing this, but it isn't the same as it originally was.
 Anyway, he shared his "Principles of Adult Behavior" during the AMA.
 They were originally written in 1977 on the eve of his 30th birthday and have been in circulation ever since.
 They are fantastic rules!
 I would encourage you to come up with your own list.